NewsNational Politics

 "I'm not surprised that it happened, but I'm surprised it actually counted and they actually got credit for voting," Friedman said.
 "Everybody here, they shove it in your face — oh are you voting?
 Are you voting?
 Vote early.
 Everybody needs to vote — and they don't even ask if you're American.
 We have a lot of international students.”

-U-M freshman Benjamin Zeng spent a decade in China but was born in the U.S.
+University of Michigan freshman Benjamin Zeng spent a decade in China but was born in the U.S.

 “I was very surprised.
 I didn't expect it to be possible," Zeng said.
 "When I voted, it required a lot of proof.”

-Zeng also has friends at the university who are from China but aren’t U.S. citizens like Sing Chenli.
+Zeng also has friends at the university who are from China but aren’t U.S. citizens, like Sing Chenli.
 Chenli says it's "common sense" to know you can't vote without U.S. citizenship.
 He's also not surprised the punishment for doing so could lead to jail time, fines and possibly deportation.

 The issue was discovered after the student contacted the Ann Arbor City Clerk’s Office and asked if he could get the ballot back.
-The clerk then reported it to police.
+The clerk then reported it to the police.

 “This is the one time it was documented.
-How many other times is this happening that we don't really know about," Friedman questioned.
+How many other times is this happening that we don't really know about?"
+Friedman questioned.
 "I know this is one of the most polarizing elections in recent history...
 People are skeptical over what happened last time.
 The fact that things are being proved to have happened already is a little ridiculous to me.”

 Benson and Savit say instances of this happening are extremely rare.
 They released a statement that details more about the case: